Spencer family: Spencer, of Althorp House

-In 1761, John Spencer (1734–1783), a grandson of the 3rd Earl of Sunderland, was created Baron Spencer of Althorp and Viscount Spencer in the Peerage of Great Britain by King George III.
+In 1761, John Spencer (1734–1783), a grandson of the Charles Spencer, 3rd Earl of Sunderland, was created Baron Spencer of Althorp and Viscount Spencer in the Peerage of Great Britain by King George III.
 In 1765, he was further created Viscount Althorp and Earl Spencer, also in the Peerage of Great Britain.
 In 1755, he had privately married Margaret Poyntz (1737–1814) in his mother's dressing room at Althorp.
 They had five children, including the 2nd Earl Spencer, who later became Home Secretary from 1806 to 1807 and a Knight of the Garter.
 His older son, the 3rd Earl Spencer was Chancellor of the Exchequer under Lord Grey and Lord Melbourne from 1830 to 1834.
 The 2nd Earl's youngest son George (1799–1864) converted from Anglicanism to the Roman Catholic Church, became a priest and took the name of Father Ignatius of St Paul.
 He worked as a missionary and is a candidate for beatification.
 His older brother, who eventually became the 4th Earl Spencer, was a naval commander, courtier and Whig politician.
 He initially served in the Royal Navy and fought in the Napoleonic Wars and the Greek War of Independence, eventually rising to the rank of Vice-Admiral, and was made a Knight of the Garter in 1849.
 His son, the 5th Earl Spencer, who was known as the "Red Earl" because of his distinctive long red beard, was a close friend of prime minister William Ewart Gladstone.
 He served twice as Lord Lieutenant of Ireland and was made a Knight of the Garter in 1864.
 He was succeeded in 1910 by his half-brother, the 6th Earl Spencer, who had been made Viscount Althorp, of Great Brington in the County of Northamptonshire, in the Peerage of the United Kingdom, in 1905 and served as Lord Chamberlain from 1905 to 1912.
 He became a Knight of the Garter in 1913, and was succeeded in the earldom and estates by his son, the 7th Earl Spencer, in 1922.
 His son, the 8th Earl Spencer, succeeded to the earldom and estates in 1975.
 He married Frances Ruth Roche in 1954 and had a daughter, Diana, who married Prince Charles in 1981.

 The family seat of the Earl Spencer is Althorp in Northamptonshire, their traditional burial place is the parish church of St Mary the Virgin Church, Great Brington.
 The family estate includes significant land holdings in other parts of the country, including the village of North Creake in Norfolk.